f-droid/fdroid-website/_docs/Reproducible_Builds.md

 }
 ```

-While we understand that developers build and test during their normal workflow, please upload release APKs built after tagging, from a clean tree at the actual tagged commit (i.e. without local changes or remaining artifacts from previous builds).
-Only in exceptional cases, when you cannot do this, should vcsInfo be disabled (as this might otherwise cause problems), which can be done as follows:
+While we understand that developers build and test during their normal workflow, please upload release APKs built after tagging, from a clean tree at the actual tagged commit (i.e. without local changes or remaining artefacts from previous builds).
+Only in exceptional cases, when you cannot do this, should `vcsInfo` be disabled (as this might otherwise cause problems), which can be done as follows:

 ```gradle
     buildTypes {